MSW, RP, RSW, RMFT

 After attaining a Master of Social Work degree at University of Toronto, Karen completed post -graduate training including studies in couples therapy at Harvard Medical School, emotionally focused therapy, (EFT) and insight-oriented psychoanalytical therapy.

-Karen is a Registered Social Worker (RSW) with the College of Social Workers and Social Service Workers (OCSWSSW), a Registered Marriage and Family Therapist (RMFT) and a clinical member with the American Association for Marriage and Family Therapy (AAMFT) and the Ontario Association for Marriage and Family Therapy (OAMFT).
-She is an associate of Dr. Jon Mills, of Mills Psychology, a board certified clinical psychologist and a registered psychologist with the College of Psychologists of Ontario.
+Karen is a Registered Psychotherapist (RP) with the College of Registered Psychotherapist in Ontario, Registered Social Worker (RSW) with the College of Social Workers and Social Service Workers (OCSWSSW), a Registered Marriage and Family Therapist (RMFT) and a clinical fellow with the American Association for Marriage and Family Therapy (AAMFT) and the Ontario Association for Marriage and Family Therapy (OAMFT).
+She is an associate of Nicole McCance, of McCance Psychology, registered with the College of Psychologists of Ontario.

 Karen is also a member of the Canadian Society for Clinical Hypnosis - Ontario Division (CSCH-OD) and registered with the National Guild of Hypnotists as a Certified Hypnotherapist.